twin-bridges/nornir_course/nornir3_changes.md

 ### Transform Function is now an entry point

-I found the new Nornir transform function overly difficult to use so I am just converting my code over to create my own version of the Nornir 2.X transform function.
+I found the new Nornir 3.x transform function behavior overly difficult to use.
+Consequently, I just converted my code to a simpler pattern that largely recreated the Nornir 2.x behavior.

-My new Nornir 3.x pattern (to recreate the Nornir 2.X transform function behavior) will be similar to the following:
+My new Nornir 3.x pattern will be similar to the following:

 ```python
 nr = InitNornir(config_file="config.yaml")